flowerchecker/taskchain/README.md

 - improve create_readable_filenames
   - use config name as default name
   - better verbose mode
+- `force` method of both Chain and Task now supports `delete_data` parameter which delete persisted data
+  - it defaults to `False`
+  - be careful with this

 #### 1.1.0
 - release to PIP